Want More Dream Clients? Re-Ignite Your Marketing Mindset

 - What anonymous short stories can you share to brighten someone’s day?

 Related: Want more details about how to create content your dream clients will love?
-Check out this post, click here.
+Check out this post for 5 Steps to Create Compelling Content.

-6 // Schedule your marketing actions + attract more dream clients
+6// Schedule your marketing actions + call in more dream clients

 This one is easy-breezy.
-Pop open your calendar for the next 30 days and decide when you’re going to implement marketing tasks.
+Pop open your calendar for the next 30 days and decide when you’re going to dig in and hoover up those marketing tasks.
 Next, type or pencil them in.

 Conclusion

 P.S.
 What about our friend Health Coach Hanna?
-She got super-intentional, calmed her marketing mindset, and created content just for her dream client.
+She got super-intentional, calmed her marketing mindset, and created content specific to her dream client.
 You can do the same.

 What if you could finally create content consistently?